YiyangLi/learn-pubsub/README.md

 ## How to run it
-Assuming you have installed it successfully, the command is added to your path.
+If you install it successfully, the command will be added to your path.
 It's recommended to setup environment variables via an `.env` file.
 ```shell
 $ touch .env